 Program overview

-The Construction Techniques program is structured to provide a comprehensive learning experience over a period of one year, divided into two academic terms.
+The Construction Techniques program is structured to provide a comprehensive foundation in various trades over a period of one year, divided into two academic terms.
+The program is delivered in person at the Cambridge – Reuter Dr. campus.
 Key features of the program structure include:

 • Duration: 1 year (2 academic terms)

-• Hands-on training in four trades: carpentry, electrical, HVAC, and welding
+• Seven-week blocks dedicated to each trade: carpentry, electrical, HVAC, and welding

-This program is highly competitive, and students are encouraged to apply early to secure their spot.
-It is important to note that students living outside of Ontario are not eligible to apply.
+This program is highly competitive, and prospective students are encouraged to apply early to secure their place.

 Featured Experiences

-The Construction Techniques program offers several unique experiences that enhance the learning journey:
+The Construction Techniques program offers several unique experiences that enhance learning and skill development:

-• Hands-on training at Conestoga’s dedicated Skilled Trades Campus
+• Hands-on training in a dedicated Skilled Trades Campus

-• Opportunity to explore multiple trades within a single program
+• Exposure to multiple trades within a single program

 Career Options

-Graduates of the Construction Techniques program can pursue a variety of career paths in Canada, including:
+Graduates of the Construction Techniques program can pursue a variety of career opportunities in Canada.
+Here are some potential job options:

-• Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made of wood and other materials.
+• Carpenter: Responsible for constructing, installing, and repairing structures and fixtures made from wood and other materials.

 • Electrician: Specializes in electrical systems, including installation, maintenance, and repair of wiring and equipment.